xytis/xytis.github.io/content/blog/proper-ambassador-behind-cloudfront/index.md

 traffic from CloudFront to end up in your nodes.

-Once you have applied all terraform files and have verified that EKS nodes have correct Security Group rules, redeployed Ambassador with the following:
+Once you have applied all terraform files and have verified that EKS nodes have correct Security Group rules, redeploy Ambassador with the following:
 ```
 service:
   loadBalancerSourceRanges: